 FRIDAY: Collect supplies.
 It’s time to get practical and collect the supplies that you will need for the session.
 As you do, review the activity, game, or craft that the supplies are for to be sure you understand it and how those supplies will work.

 SATURDAY: Review and connect.
 Spend some time reviewing the session, focusing on any rougher spots that you are not as comfortable with.
 Try to touch base with your kids and/or their families to share that you are looking forward to seeing them the next day.

 SUNDAY: Rely on God.
 Be sure to get a good night’s rest and wake up with plenty of time for your morning routine.
 As you go through your morning ritual, pray for your session and each kid by name.
 Arrive on time, ready to greet your kids and their families and then enjoy watching God use your time of preparation for His glory.

-Brian Dembowczyk is the managing editor for The Gospel Project.
-He served in local church ministry for over 16 years before coming to Lifeway.
+Brian Dembowczyk served in the local church ministry for over 16 years.
 Brian earned an M.Div. from the Southern Baptist Theological Seminary and a D.Min. from the New Orleans Baptist Theological Seminary.
 He and his family live in Murfreesboro, Tennessee.